Git-User76/Automatic-Flatpak-Update-With-Systemd/README.md

 # Flatpak-auto-update

-Simple systemd user `service` and `timer` units for scheduling daily Flatpak updates.
+Simple systemd user `service` and `timer` units for scheduling daily Flatpak updates for the current user.

 ---
 <br>